Ulcerative Colitis (UC)

 Imaging techniques may include:

-- Computed tomography (CT) scanning: An abdominal CT scan is the primary type of imaging used to investigate IBD.
-See this resource on CT scanning for information on undergoing a CT scan.
+- Computed tomography (CT) scanning.
+An abdominal CT scan is the primary type of imaging used to investigate IBD.

 Endoscopy and biopsy